Skip to main content

 Biographical/Historical Note

-Col. John Hervey Crozier was born in Knoxville, Tenn., on February 10, 1812.
+Colonel John Hervey Crozier was born in Knoxville, Tennessee, on February 10, 1812.
 He graduated from the University of Tennessee at Knoxville in 1829.
-At the lawfirm of Cornick & Crozier in Knoxville, he practiced law.
+He practiced law the lawfirm of Cornick & Crozier in Knoxville.
 From 1837 to 1839, he belonged to the State House of Representatives.
-In 1845 Crozier became a member of Congress for two terms, serving as chairman as Committee on Expenditures in the Department of War.
-He was also president of the Knoxville and Kentucky Railroad and on the board of trustees for (now Old) Gray Cemetery in 1950.
-He returned to practicing law in Knoxville, until his retirement in 1866, at which point he persued literary and historical research.
-He died on October 25, 1889, in Knoxville, Tenn., where he is also buried.
+In 1845, Crozier became a member of Congress for two terms, serving as chairman as Committee on Expenditures in the Department of War.
+He was also president of the Knoxville and Kentucky Railroad and on the board of trustees for (Old) Gray Cemetery in 1950.
+He returned to practicing law in Knoxville until his retirement in 1866 at which point he pursued literary and historical research.
+He died on October 25, 1889, in Knoxville where he is also buried.

 No information could be located on L. B. True or Levi Truehitt.